enonic/old-xp-doc/doc/developer/id-provider/index.rst

    :language: javascript

 handle401
-  Mandatory function rendered in the case of a 401 error.
+  Optional function rendered in the case of a 401 error.
   This function typically produces a login or error page.

 get/post/...
+  Functions rendered.
 An ID provider controller exports a method for each type of HTTP request that should be handled.
   The portal function ``idProviderUrl()`` will create a dynamic URL to this function.

+login
+  Function rendered.
+  The portal function ``loginUrl()`` will create a dynamic URL to this function.

 logout
-  Mandatory function rendered.
+  Function rendered.
-  A call to "authLib.logout()" will log out the current user from Enonic XP.

   The portal function ``logoutUrl()`` will create a dynamic URL to this function.

 autoLogin